 When traveling to new places and immersing yourself in a different environment than you’re used to, it’s important to remain respectful and vigilant of the rules and customs around you.
 When it comes to being on your best behavior in a new place, here are the things you want to avoid when in another country.

 Breaking The Law

 Breaking the law outside of your own country won’t just ruin your trip, but it could lead to serious consequences.
-Familiarizing yourself with the laws of your location before you go is important since ignorance of the law will not be accepted by law officials.
+This could involve drinking and driving, breaking traffic rules, theft, or any other crime.
+While criminal defense lawyers from the area (visit sites like Stephendhebert.com to find such professionals) could likely help you in such a situation, you might still end up losing some money, or worse, spending a night in jail.
+Hence, before you travel, familiarizing yourself with the laws of your location is important since ignorance of the law will not be accepted by law officials.

 Being faced with potential criminal charges in a different country isn’t the kind of trip that you want.
 In many places, the law is much more strict than you’re used to and you could be faced with serious jail time and forbidden to return home to your country.

 Making fun of another culture or failing to cooperate with the customs of where you are is extremely disrespectful.
 Even though you may not agree with the culture, you are a guest in someone else’s home.

 Imposing your own rules in a new place where the rules are already made could get yourself into serious conflict.
 Always make sure that you are aware of your behavior and conduct when traveling and whether it may insult the locals.

 Losing Your Passport